 The increased low end sensitivity (less enclosure spring force) of a larger enclosure means less power is needed to achieve the same output levels at low frequencies than in a smaller enclosure.
 So this time, we are trading some higher frequency headroom for low frequency extension like before, but we're not getting the disproportionally high rise in THD like a traditional sealed sub due to the port output playing a role.
 We are also getting much deeper, stronger bass.
 Some have inferred that a really low tune causes higher THD levels above tuning at equal output levels because more excursion is needed to reach those same levels.
 This is not an accurate assessment.
 In the higher frequencies, when port output isn’t coming into play, output is solely a result of air displacement from the driver, just like having the enclosure sealed.
 Because of this, the same amount of excursion will always result in the same amount of output – all that is changed with larger enclosures and lower tunes is the sensitivity, or how much power is needed to achieve the needed excursion.
 In addition, since all of the negative effects of traditional ported design have been pushed deep down into lower frequencies, and less power is needed, you gain large advantages in reduced distortion.

-There has to be a drawback in getting all of these benefits though, and there is, though for some it's not really a drawback.
-The size of the LLT has to be large, sometimes very large. ~300 effective liters for most 15" drivers is common, and ~650 effective liters for 18" drivers.
+There has to be a catch in being able to get all these positives with seamingly no negatives, right?
+The size of the LLT has to be large, sometimes very large for proper performance. ~300 effective liters for most 15" drivers is common, and ~650 effective liters for 18" drivers.
 Not everyone is willing to live with this.

 - Tuning <=15hz